 S = P1/P2

 S = Exchange rate of currency 1 to currency 2

 P1 = Cost of a good in currency 1

 P2 = Cost of the same good in currency 2

-This concludes the topic on the Purchasing power parity formula, which is a very important concept for calculating the purchasing power of a nation’s currency against a foreign currency.
-To read more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This concludes the topic on the purchasing Power Parity Formula, which is a very important concept for calculating the purchasing power of a nation’s currency against a foreign currency.
+To read more about such interesting concepts on economics for class 12, stay tuned to BYJU’S.